wgryc/phasellm/dolly_wrapper_intro.md

     "I'm unsure I should visit Spain by flying via the UK or via France."
 ]

-from llmsdolly import DollyWrapper # NEW: importing the DollyWrapper... dwl = DollyWrapper() # NEW: ... and instantiating it.
+from phasellm.llms import CohereWrapper from phasellm.llms import DollyWrapper # NEW: importing the DollyWrapper... dwl = DollyWrapper() # NEW: ... and instantiating it.

-cohere_model = llms.CohereWrapper(cohere_api_key)
+cohere_model = CohereWrapper(cohere_api_key)

 print("Running test.
 1 = Cohere, and 2 = Dolly.")
 for tcs in travel_chat_starts: